Day 1: from Schiphol to Kuala Lumpur

 Day 2: from Kuala Lumpur to Sepang

-Being Dutch it is interisting to see the Dutch influence in the city.
-Mr. Loh tells us the Dutch ruled for almost 183 years.
-If we would have had more time, I would have walked the Dutch heritage trail and find out about all Dutch occupation of Melaka.
+Being Dutch makes it interisting to see the Dutch influence in the city.
+Mr. Loh tells us the Dutch ruled here for almost 183 years.
+If we would have had more time, I would have walked the Dutch heritage trail and find out about all the Dutch occupation of Melaka.

-After this beautiful afternoon city walk our bus takes us to Sepang in about 1,5 hour.
-We drive by the F1 Circuit which bring loads of tourist every time there is a F1 race.
-We get to spend the night in a luxurious 5-star resort: Avani Sepang Goldcoast Resort and lucky us: we get to spend the night here.
-It is an ideal place for travellers who have just arrived in Malaysia and want to recover from jet-lag at a beautiful location.
-The city of Sepang itself has not much to offer, but the resort is beautiful and what a perfect place to stay for our first night in Malaysia.
-We are welcomed by the manager, are offered a coconut drink and check in.
+After this beautiful city walk our bus takes us to Sepang in about 1,5 hour.
+We drive by the F1 Circuit and this sport event brings loads of tourist every time there is a F1 race.
+By the end of the afternoon we arrive at the luxurious 5-star Avani Sepang Goldcoast Resort and lucky us: we get to spend the night here.
+It is an ideal place for travellers who have just arrived in Malaysia and want to recover from their jet-lag at a beautiful location.
+The city of Sepang itself has not much to offer, but this resort is beautiful and what a perfect place to stay for our first night in Malaysia.
+We are welcomed by the manager, are offered a coconut drink and then check in.

 Day 3: from Sepang to Kuala Lumpur

 When we have explored the city extensively, our bus takes us to our overnight hotel, The Istana.
 The hotel is in city centre, so centrally located in the ‘Golden Triangle’ and many sights, various shopping centres, entertainment venues and a metro stop are within walking distance.
 We have dinner at the buffet restaurant and the variety of food is amazing and we do not know what to choose.
-We al try local cuisine; I love Asian food and I have a stir fry with veggies and prawns: yum!
+We al try local cuisine and I have a stir fry with veggies and prawns: yum!

 Day 4: from Kuala Lumpur to Cameron Highlands

 The following morning, after enjoying an overwhelming breakfast buffet, we leave The Istana Hotel and Kuala Lumpur and head for Cameron Highlands.
 The landscape changes quickly once we are out of the city.
-The roads are really good in Malaysia, so a self drive holiday is definitely a possibility.
-Probably most people travel around the mainland with a rental car instead of a group holiday.
-While on the bus it starts to rain quite heavily.
-Now these tropical showers do not last long, but you get soke wet if you have no place to hide.
-I see locals driving their mopeds hiding under bridges or tunnels.
+The infra structure / the roads are really good in Malaysia, so a self drive holiday is definitely a possibility.
+The Dutch actuall mostly travel around the mainland with a rental car instead of a group holiday.
+While on the bus it starts to rain quite heavily, but these tropical showers do not last long.
+But if you are outside, you will get soaked if you have no place to hide.
+I see locals driving their mopeds hiding under bridges or tunnels untill the rain stops.

 Our first stop today is at the famous and holy Batu Caves at Selangor, only 15 minutes away from Kuala Lumpur.
 The caves are one of the country’s biggest tourist attractions and a pilgrimage place for Tamil Hindus.
 The caves got their name for the Sungai Batu (Batu River), which flows nearby.
 It is very busy at the Batu caves, because of the Hindu New Year Deepavali.
-Outside there are little stalls where you can flowers and of course souvenirs.
+At the entrace there are little stalls where you can buy flowers and souvenirs.
 Candles are lit, people are praying… I do not know where to look; there is a lot going on here.

-At the entrance of the cave there is a huge gold painted concrete statue of god Murugan (Lord Murugan Statue); it reaches almost 43 meters.
+Also at the entrance of the cave there is a huge gold painted concrete statue of god Murugan (Lord Murugan Statue); it reaches almost 43 meters.
 We have to go up 272 steps barefoot to reach the main cave.
-On the way up we take a break now and then to supposedly enjoy the view (read: to catch our breath).
-Upon arrival, however, an impressive view, colourful temples and cheeky monkeys await us.
+On our way up we take a break now and then to supposedly enjoy the view (read: to catch our breath).
+After the 272 steps an impressive view, colourful temples and cheeky monkeys await us.
 Now I can tell you a lot more about what is inside the caves, but you should go and see for yourself.
 There is a lot of activity inside the cave today because of Deepavali, there is a lot of noise, a lot of fragrant smells, a lot of people… It is special to be here today.
 I am not religious, but am interested in and respectful to all religions and cultures, so this visit is a beautiful experience to witness.
 After a while we descend again, leaving the Batu Caves behind us.

 From Selangor we go to the Lata Iskander waterfalls, it takes us about 2 hours to get there.
-Again the scenery is changing and it gets more greener and greener as we get closer to Cameron Highlands.
-The Lata Iskander waterfalls is a great place to stop for a break.
-The stalls along the street sell all kinds of foods and one of my favourites: fried banana and oh well … let’s taste some.
-As the waterfalls families are having picknicks, they go for a swim and I climb up the stairs to admire the waterfalls from above.
-Butterflies are all around me, beautiful flowers and I am loving this place.
+Again the scenery is changing and it gets more greener as we get closer to Cameron Highlands.
+The Lata Iskander waterfalls is a great place to stop and stretch our legs.
+The stalls along the street sell all kinds of foods and one of my favourites: fried banana and… oh well … let’s taste some :).
+At the waterfalls families are having picknicks and go for a swim.
+I climb up the stairs to admire the waterfalls from above.
+Butterflies fly around me, I smell the beautiful flowers and I am loving this place.

-Next is a visit to the Orang Asli village, the original inhabitants of Malaysia, who still hunt with blowpipes.
+Next we a visit an Orang Asli village, the original inhabitants of Malaysia, who still hunt with blowpipes.
 The Orang Asli village has become a major tourist attraction, the village has made them modern people and they are connected to the modern world and have Wi-Fi!
-We get a blowpipe demonstration from the residents and get to try ourselves.
-I do not participate in this but prefer to walk around and take some photographs.
+We get a blowpipe demonstration from the residents and we can try ourselves.
+I do not participate in this, but I prefer to walk around and take some photographs.
 I do not feel very comfortable here, I feel like an intruder.
 Although the people are very welcoming.

 Near Tanah Rata we get stuck in traffic, not for 5 minutes, but four almost an hour.
-It gives us the opportunity to enjoy the view.
+It gives us the opportunity though to enjoy the view.
 The Cameron Highlands are mountains, vast plateaus with fresh green tea plantations, dense jungle and waterfalls.
 A beautiful explosion of green surrounds us.
-Tea plantations on the left and on the right… The landscape reminds me a little bit of Nuwara Eliya in Sri Lanka.
+We see tea plantations on the left and on the right.
+The landscape reminds me a little bit of Nuwara Eliya in Sri Lanka.
 Due to its location in the mountains, the climate is nice and cool here, instead of warm and sticky.
 Also the vegetation is different from other parts of Malaysia.

 We finally manage to get out of the traffic jam and arrive at The Old Smoke House in Tanah Rata, where they are waiting for us.
-We enjoy a very late lunch.
-It is the tastiest lunch ever and so worth the wait in the bus.
-The Old Smoke House is an enchanting hotel/restaurant with a beautiful and colourful garden and after lunch I have a walk around the garden which is an explosion of flowers and I breathe in the fresh air.
-The property looks typically old English and that is of course thanks to the British ;-).
+We enjoy a very late lunch and it is the tastiest lunch I ever had and so worth the long wait in the bus.
+The Old Smoke House is an enchanting hotel/restaurant with a beautiful and colourful garden.
+After lunch I have a walk around the garden which is an explosion of flowers and I stand still to breathe in the fresh mountain air.
+The property looks typically old English and that is thanks to the British ;-).
 We unfortunately have to leave The Old Smoke House behind us.

 Day 5: from Cameron Highlands to Penang

-In the morning we the many birds wake us up.
-I open up the curtains and go on the balcony to see what kind of birds I hear.
-But I cannot see them, I just hear them.
-We have a delicious breakfast and enjoy the amazing views by daylight.
-After breakfast we leave the Strawberry Park Resort.
-Before we leave Cameron Highlands we stop at a fruit and vegetable market and the Rose Garden.
+Before leaving Cameron Highlands we stop at a fruit and vegetable market and the Rose Garden.
 The intention was to do this yesterday, but we had to skip it since we got stuck in traffic.
-I love visiting locals market, the fruit and vegetable market is cosy and it looks clean.
-In the area they grow strawberries and they look delicious.
-But there are also lots of other fruits and vegetables and only half I recognize.
+I love visiting locals market, the fruit and vegetable stalls are clean and all looks fresh.
+In the area they grow strawberries and they look and taste delicious.
+But there are also lots of other fruits and vegetables and only half of them I recognize.
 I love foreign markets.
-The Rose Garden has over 450 varieties of roses and the roses of course are beautiful, but we do not want to spend too much time here; the building is not as beautiful as the roses are.
+The Rose Garden has over 450 varieties of roses and the roses are beautiful, but we do not want to spend too much time here; the building is not as beautiful as the roses are.
 Finally we make a photo stop between the tea plantations and then drive towards Ipoh.

-We arrive in Ipoh and will stop for a short lunch break.
+We arrive in Ipoh to stop for a short lunch break.
 But our wonderful Mr. Loh has decided that we will first visit the Kek Lok Tong Temple Cave.
-It is not on the program, but we have some time and he thinks we will enjoy the visit.
+It is not on our program, but we have some time left and he thinks we will enjoy the visit.
 And he is right!
 Kek Lok Tong means Cave of Ultimate Bliss (or Great Happiness).
-Mr. Loh tells us that it many local visitors regard it as their favourite cave temple.
-The temple cave is impressive, really beautiful.
+Mr. Loh tells us that many local visitors regard it as their favourite cave temple.
+The temple cave is impressive and really beautiful.
 We are grateful that Mr. Loh has brought us here.

 The garden is full with monkeys, birds, geese, flower beds and a giant lily pond.
-I see a group of photographers watching a bird with interest and it must be something special; a nightingale?
-In the garden there is a foot reflexology path and of course we walk over it (which actually hurts, but we finish the walk and no pain, no gain).
+I see a group of photographers watching a bird with interest and it must be a special bird; maybe a nightingale?
+In the garden we come across a foot reflexology path and we walk over it (which actually hurts a bit, but we finish the walk and no pain, no gain).
 And then we need to leave and move on.
-I would have liked to have stayed here longer, the peaceful feeling that comes over you when being is something else.
+I would have liked to stayhere a bit longer.
+The peaceful and healing feeling that comes over you when being here is something I cannot describe.
 But we have to go.

-After a short lunch stop we continue our way to drive to one of the longest bridges in the world, which connects mainland Malaysia to the island of Penang.
+After a short lunch stop we continue our journey and drive towards one of the longest bridges in the world, which connects mainland Malaysia to the island of Penang.
 My Malaysian adventure continues here!

 Travel Blog by Elisabeth, One Lucky Traveller